eduardo-maciel03/DigiBank/README.md

 # DigiBank
-- ChatBot em CSharp, simulando transações bancárias, utilizando todos os requisitos da Programação Orientada a Objetos.
-Construtores, agregados, métodos e atributos estáticos, herança, classes abstratas, polimorfismo, interface e encapsulamento.
+- ChatBot in CSharp, simulating bank transactions, using all Object Oriented Programming requirements.
+Constructors, aggregates, static methods and attributes, inheritance, abstract classes, polymorphism, interface and encapsulation.
-- De referência, peguei a playlist de vídeos "Aprendendo POO em C#", do canal Programador Tech.
+- As a reference, i took the video playlist "Aprendendo POO em C#", from the "Programador Tech" channel.